Skip to content

 Version-1.6.0

-By adding the as_default identifier in a specific rule entry, you can set that rule as the default fallback rule.
-A fallback rule does not require any match conditions (no rules field configured); simultaneously, it should not participate in regular rule matching.
-A recommended fallback rule is as follows:
+Add the as_default identifier to a specific rule entry to set it as the default fallback rule.
+The fallback rule can not set any matching conditions (do not configure the rules field); at the same time, it should not participate in regular rule matching.
+A suggested fallback rule is as follows:

 {